Don’t Pat Your Head to Death

-I know I'll pat my head until I get a headache.
-We do this because; #1 we are too lazy to get up and get something to scratch with, #2 we don't know what to use or #3 we don't know what is causing it to itch so badly.
+I know I'll pat my head until I get a headache or my mom yells at me.
+We do this because, #1, we are too lazy to get up and get something to scratch with; #2, we don't know what to use and #3, we don't know what is causing it to itch so badly.

 Treat your hair before you get your hair extensions installed

-It’s not rocket science that you have to wash your hair often, especially right before you install hair extensions for your weave.
+It's not rocket science that you must wash your hair often, especially before installing hair

-That product can be anything from light oil, soothing cream or even leave-in conditioner.
-It is always the stylist's job also to make sure that their client's hair is ready for the install.
+That product can be anything from light oil, soothing cream, or a leave-in conditioner.
+It is also always the stylist's job to ensure their client's hair is ready for installation.
 They usually will grease your scalp upon completion of the braiding foundation.

 Six Scalp Soothing Tools

-Yes, I know what you are thinking: can’t you just use something pointy or pat your head until the itching stops?
-Of course, you can; you are free to do what you please ladies but just know that there are more efficient ways to relieve yourself of that annoying itch.
+I know what you are thinking: can't you just use something pointy or pat your head until the itching stops?
+Of course, you can; you are free to do what you please, ladies, but know there are more efficient ways to relieve yourself of that annoying itch.

-Queen Bey did tell us to pat our weaves, but we have to do better; especially when there are products that we can use.
+Queen Bey definitely told us to pat our weaves, but I don't think she intended it to be aggressive and non-flattering, especially when there are products we can use to relieve the itch.
 Stop giving yourself a headache and try out these tools below:

 Rat Tail Combs

-Yes, using the end of a rat tail comb will help sooth the constant itching of your weave.
+Yes, using the end of a rat tail comb will help soothe your weave's constant itching.
 This styling tool has been around for decades and helps with more than just combing and parting your hair.
-I’ve found that the rat tail combs work the best for getting to those tight, hard to reach spots.
-Definitely, one of the most iconic soothing tools for itchy weaves.
+I've found that the rat tail combs work best to get to those tight, hard-to-reach spots—one of the most iconic soothing tools for itchy weaves.

-If you can, stay away from the steel ended rat tail combs as they can cause you to scratch your scalp beyond just getting at the itch of your weave.
-You can pick at your scalp so much with the steel end that you can draw blood and cause further irritation.
+Stay away from the steel-ended rat tail combs if you can, as they can cause you to scratch your scalp beyond just getting at the itch of your weave.
+In addition, you can pick at your scalp so much with the steel end that you can draw blood and cause further irritation.

 Scalp massaging brushes

 These things work wonders on the scalp, and they feel amazing!
-You are probably familiar with that part of the shampoo when your stylist brushes your hair, and it just feels so good and tingles?
+You are probably familiar with that part of the shampoo process when your stylist brushes your hair, and you melt a little in the chair because it feels so amazing and gives you the chills.
 This brush is what they use, the scalp massaging brush.

 Many companies make these, so you have options.
-These brushes are also great for dandruff as well, multifunctional at its best!
+These brushes are also great for dandruff and multifunctional at their best!

 This three-prong tool is similar to a hair pick.
 It is relatively long but has a curve to it.
-The scalp soother is the ideal tool to use to scratch that itch on your head and in between your weave.
-This tool is another multifunctional tool that can be used during wash day also.
+The scalp soother is the ideal tool to scratch that itch on your head and get in between those tight weave tracks.
+The scalp soother is another multifunctional tool that can also be used during wash day.

 Scalp Bliss Itch Calming Dipstix Set

 Apply dry shampoo directly to your scalp.
-It acts as a sort of cooling spray when applied to your scalp as opposed to your hair.
-On top of serving as a cooling agent, dry shampoo helps pull excess oils and dirt from your scalp: the main reason for the itching.
+It acts as a cooling spray when applied to your scalp instead of your hair.
+On top of serving as a cooling agent, dry shampoo helps pull excess oils, dirt, and debris from your scalp: the main reason for the itching.

-For women with thicker hair, in my experiences, this does not take the place of regular shampoo as it can make your hair sticky and weigh it down.
-So remember, apply directly to the scalp to receive that itch.
+Dry shampoo does not replace regular shampoo; it can make your hair sticky and weigh it down with excessive use.
+So remember, apply directly to the scalp to relieve that itch.

 Natural remedies for scalp itching

 You can make the concoction that works for you and spray it on your scalp before and during the install of your weave.
-One that works well for me is apple cider vinegar or witch hazel, water and Seabreeze.
+One that works well for me is apple cider vinegar or witch hazel combined with water and Seabreeze.

-Seabreeze is an old school scalp treatment but works wonders for a sensitive or irritated scalp.
+Seabreeze is an old-school treatment that works wonders for a sensitive or irritated scalp, as it is an astringent.
 Always do your research on ingredients before making this mixture.
-This tool is still helpful and can be inexpensive and lasts forever because you won't need that much when applying.
+However, this tool is still helpful, inexpensive, and lasts forever because you won't need that much when applying.

 Reasons why your scalp is itchy

-It's best that before you buy tools or products to relieve the itch, know what is irritating first.
-Knowing precautions will always save your time, effort and money and who doesn't want to save!
+Before buying tools or products to relieve the itch, first, it's best to know what irritates your scalp.
+Knowing precautions will permanently save your time, effort, and money, and who doesn't want to save?!

 A dry scalp

 The main reason for your hair to itch once your hair extensions are in place.
-Always make sure you are using moisturizing products before getting your hair extensions installed.
+Always ensure you use moisturizing products before getting your hair extensions installed.

-Do not use too much oil though as it will cause your hair to become dirty and where there is dirt, there will be an irritation.
-Don't be afraid to wash, moisturize and condition your install in between salon visits if you see fit.
+Please do not use too much oil, as it will cause your hair to become dirty, and where there is dirt, there will be irritation.
+Don't be afraid to wash, moisturize and condition your installation. between salon visits if you see fit.